particle-iot/docs/src/content/reference/datasheets/wi-fi/p2-datasheet.md

 **Manual Information to the End User**
 The OEM integrator has to be aware not to provide information to the end user regarding how to install or remove this RF module in the user’s manual of the end product which integrates this module.

+**Outdoor Use (US)**

+To be compliant to FCC §15.407(a) the EIRP is not allowed to exceed 125 mW (21 dBm) at any elevation angle above 30° (measured from the horizon) when operated as an outdoor access point in U-NII-1 band, 5.150-5.250 GHz.

 ---

 ### Canada (IC)